-- 5. When rounding of the marks to half and whole figures, three-tenths, four-tenths, eight-tenths and nine-tenths will be rounded up and one-tenth, two-tenths, six-tenths and seven-tenths will be rounded down. - 6.
-If a subject consists of more than one component, the subject overview in the study guide will indicate how the final mark will be determined.
-The following provisions apply in this respect: - a.
-The mark for a part of a subject will be expressed in decimals, and hundredths greater than or equal to 0.05 will be rounded up and hundredths lower than 0.05 will be rounded down. - b.
-Results for interim examinations or assessments for practical exercises may only be included as part of the final mark if they are 5.0 or higher. - 7.
-Final marks that are earned in another degree programme at this or another Dutch university will be adopted as they have been given, as a whole figure or half figure or as a decimal figure.
-The definition that the other degree programme attributes to those marks will also be adopted.
+- When rounding of the marks to half and whole figures, three-tenths, four-tenths, eight-tenths and nine-tenths will be rounded up and one-tenth, two-tenths, six-tenths and seven-tenths will be rounded down. - If a course consists of more than one component, the course overview in the study guide will indicate how the final mark will be determined.
+The following provisions apply in this respect: - The mark for a part of a course will be expressed in decimals, and hundredths greater than or equal to 0.05 will be rounded up and hundredths lower than 0.05 will be rounded down. - Results for interim examinations or assessments for practical exercises may only be included as part of the final mark if they are 5.0 or higher.

-The provisions of Article 27 apply to final marks that are earned abroad. - 8.
-Final grades earned at a foreign university are indicated by a V (voldaan pass) or an O (onvoldoende - - If more than one result is earned for a subject, the highest result that has been earned will apply during the degree audit. - 10.
+- 7. Final marks that are earned in another degree programme at this or another Dutch university will be adopted as they have been given, as a whole figure or half figure or as a decimal figure.
+The definition that the other degree programme attributes to those marks will also be adopted. - The provisions of Article 27 apply to final marks that are earned abroad. - 8.
+Final grades earned at a foreign university are indicated by a V (voldaan pass) or an O (onvoldoende fail). - 9.
+If more than one result is earned for a course, the highest result that has been earned will apply during the degree audit on the understanding that in the case of a 'pass' and a 'Satisfactory' mark or higher, only the mark applies. - 10.
 If a student is able to demonstrate that examination work they have submitted has been lost as a result of act or omission of the institution before being assessed, the Board of Examiners shall decide what subsequent course of action will be taken.